jackwaddington/smart-timelapse-pipeline/README.md

 ## Features
-- "Make Legacy" to use older Raspbery Pi camera libraries for the Pi Zero
+- "Make Legacy" to use older Raspbery Pi camera libraries for the Pi Zero __remove__
 - We can use .conf file to say which instruction to use for the R-Pi camera on newer Pis.